top of page

 • Describe the main subject(s) and any important details that need to be included.

-• Include references, or images of similar work you like so you paint an accurate picture in the artists mind of what you're after - the better you do this, the more likely you are to get exactly want you want with less revisions.
+• Include references or images of similar work you like.
+This helps paint an accurate picture in the artist's mind of what you're after.
+The better you do this, the more likely you are to get exactly what you want with fewer revisions.

 Specify Colour Direction Clearly